musoto96/Dynamic-IP-Updater/README.md

 # Dynamic-IP-Updater

-### Not working, need proper error handling
-### Currently supporting only noip personal hostnames

-## Requirements
-1. Docker
-2. NodeJS
+### Godaddy dns ip updater daemon

 ## Installation
 __All commands are run on the Dynamic-IP-Updater directory__
-1. Install npm packages <br/>
-`npm install`
-2. Modify `.env` with your credentials.
+1. Modify `.credentials` with your credentials.
-3. Open `ipupdt.js` with a text editor and search for `SETUP START` and update the link accordingly.
-4. Build docker image using Dockerfile <br/>
-`docker build -t ipupdt ./`
-5. Install and start the daemon<br/>
+2. Install and start the daemon<br/>
 `chmod 744 install.sh && echo "y" | sudo ./install.sh`

 ### Useful commands